Our staff will respond to your query promptly and provide detailed information to your questions.

 Individual transfer by Flybus shuttle bus from Keflavik airport to your accommodation in Reykjavik where you spend the night.

 Day 2 - Golden Circle

 After breakfast, your guide will meet you in the lobby for a 9am departure.
 Heading out of Reykjavik, you will see classic highlights today.
+You start with a visit to a geothermal greenhouse and watch how Icelanders grow tomatoes.
+Next door, you can take a selfie with an Icelandic horse and we learn about its unique qualities and history.
 Explore Gullfoss, the beautiful double “Golden Falls” and walk through the active geothermal area of Geysir, where Strokkur “the churn” spouts up to 25 meters (70 feet) every five to ten minutes.
 The next stop is the ancient Viking Parliament area and UNESCO world heritage site of Þingvellir National Park.
-The Þingvellir plain is situated on a tectonic-plate boundary where North America and Europe are slowly tearing away from each other.
+The Þingvellir plain is situated on a tectonic plate boundary where North America and Europe are slowly tearing away from each other.
 As a result, the plain is scarred by dramatic fissures, ponds, and rivers, including the great rift Almannagjá.
 Continue your journey along the scenic Hvalfjörður fjord.

 AccommodationIcelandair Hotel Hamar or similar

 Day 3 - Snæfellsnes Peninsula & Ferry trip to West Fjords